 Expert says wildlife paths/fencing saves lives

-This illustration shows the landscaped top of an overpass design for wildlife crossings.
+An illustration of the landscaped top of an overpass, designed for wildlife crossings.
 The design by HNTB Engineering with Michael Van Valkenburgh and Associates, New York, won an international competition. — Submitted photo

 A group lobbying for safer highways says the provincial and federal governments should pay heed to results of an international design competition for highway wildlife crossings.